-LUKE R. CORBETT, 52, is Chief Executive Officer of Kerr-McGee Corporation, which is engaged in oil and gas exploration and production and chemical operations.
-He has been employed by Kerr-McGee Corporation for more than 14 years, having served as Chairman and Chief Executive Officer from 1997 to 1999; President and Chief Operating Officer from 1995 to 1997; and Group Vice President from 1992 to 1995.
-Mr. Corbett also serves as a member of the Board of Directors of Devon Energy Corporation and BOK Financial Corporation.
-Mr. Corbett has been a director of the Company since December 31, 1996, and of OG&E since December 1, 1996 and is a member of the audit committee of the Board.
+LUKE R. CORBETT, 53, is Chairman and Chief Executive Officer of Kerr-McGee Corporation, which is engaged in oil and gas exploration and production and chemical operations.
+He has been employed by Kerr-McGee Corporation for more than 15 years, having served as Chairman and Chief Executive Officer from 1997 to 1999; President and Chief Operating Officer from 1995 to 1997; and Group Vice President from 1992 to 1995.
+Mr. Corbett also serves as a member of the Board of Directors of BOK Financial Corporation.
+Mr. Corbett has been a director of the Company since December 31, 1996, and of OG&E since December 1, 1996 and is a member of the audit and nominating committees of the Board.

-ROBERT KELLEY, 53, is Chairman, President and Chief Executive Officer of Noble Affiliates, Inc., an independent energy company with exploration and production operations in the United States and international operations in China, Equador, Equatorial Guinea and the U.K. sector of the North Sea.
-He also serves as President and Chief Executive Officer of Samedan Oil Corporation, Chairman and Chief Executive Officer of Noble Gas Marketing Inc., and President and Chief Executive Officer of Noble Trading, Inc., wholly-owned subsidiaries of Noble Affiliates, Inc. Mr. Kelley has been a director of the Company since December 31, 1996 and of OG&E since January 17, 1996, and is a member of the audit and compensation committees of the Board.
+ROBERT KELLEY, 54, is Chairman, President and Chief Executive Officer of Noble Affiliates, Inc., an independent energy company with exploration and production operations in the United States and international operations in China, Equador, Equatorial Guinea and the U.K. sector of the North Sea.
+He also serves as President and Chief Executive Officer of Samedan Oil Corporation, Chairman and Chief Executive Officer of Noble Gas Marketing Inc., and President and Chief Executive Officer of Noble Trading, Inc., wholly-owned subsidiaries of Noble Affiliates, Inc. Mr. Kelley has been a director of the Company since December 31, 1996 and of OG&E since lanuary 17, 1996, and is a member of the audit and since January 17, 1996, and is a member of the audit and compensation committees of the Board.

-BILL SWISHER, 68, is Chairman of the Board of CMI Corporation, a manufacturer of road construction equipment that is located in Oklahoma City, Oklahoma.
+BILL SWISHER, 69, is Chairman of the Board of CMI Corporation, a manufacturer of road construction equipment that is located in Oklahoma City, Oklahoma.
 Mr. Swisher has been a director of the Company since December 31, 1996 and of OG&E since 1979, and is chairman of the compensation committee and a member of the audit committee of the Board.